A Personalized Dialogue Generator with Implicit User Persona Detection: Discussion

 \subsection{Case Study}

 For a more comprehensive qualitative analysis, we set up a hypothetical persona to interact with our model.
 Table \ref{t2} presents the diverse responses generated from our model in four consecutive turns.
-The responses were sampled randomly three times per turn, and utterances from the user follow by r1 of the previous turn.
-As observed, the most of responses not only covered the user's persona but were also consistent with the context.
-Responses in each turn are significantly dissimilar, which indicates our model can perform various expressions by the proposed latent variables.
+The responses were sampled randomly three times per turn, and utterances from the user follow by $r_1$ of the previous turn.
+As observed, most of the responses not only covered the user's persona but were also consistent with the context.
+Responses in each turn are significantly dissimilar, which suggests our model can perform various expressions by the proposed latent variables.
 That is in line with the “one-to-many” nature mentioned in the introduction.
-Further, we detected that our model is more likely to raise questions about the other party and seldom generates generic responses.
+Further, we detected that our model was more likely to raise questions about the other party and seldom generated generic responses.
+Naturally, putting forth a question could contribute to keeping the conversation going.
+And such responses also have a high probability of hitting an aspect of the user's persona.
+That explains why our approach obtained a remarkable score on Engagingness and P.Relevancy in the human evaluation.